List of Jujutsu Kaisen chapters

 Jujutsu Kaisen is a Japanese manga series written and illustrated by Gege Akutami.
 Akutami first published a four-chapter series in Shueisha's Jump Giga, titled Tokyo Metropolitan Curse Technical School, from April 28 to July 28, 2017.
 It was later collected and published in a single tankōbon volume, retroactively titled Jujutsu Kaisen 0, on December 4, 2018.
 Jujutsu Kaisen was serialized in Shueisha's Weekly Shōnen Jump from March 5, 2018, to September 30, 2024.
 Jujutsu Kaisen follows high school student Yuji Itadori as he joins a secret organization of Jujutsu Sorcerers in order to kill a powerful Curse named Ryomen Sukuna, of whom Yuji becomes the host.
 The series acts as a sequel to Jujutsu Kaisen 0, focused on the young Yuta Okkotsu who aims to control the curse of his childhood friend, Rika.

 The chapters were collected and published by Shueisha in 30 tankōbon volumes, released from July 4, 2018, to December 25, 2024.
 A nine-page one-shot chapter, following the daily lives of Yuta and the other first-year students, was included in a "Jujutsu Kaisen #0.5 Tokyo Prefectural Jujutsu High School" booklet, released in December 2021, to promote the film adaptation of Jujutsu Kaisen 0.
 During the month, Shueisha also released an alternative cover featuring Yuta and Yuji to connect it with the first volume of Jujutsu Kaisen.

 Shueisha began to simulpublish the series in English on the app and website Manga Plus in January 2019.
 Viz Media published the first three chapters for its "Jump Start" initiative.
 In March 2019, Viz Media announced the print release of the series in North America.
-The first volume was published on December 3, 2019.
-As of November 4, 2025, 28 volumes have been released.
+The 30 volumes were released from December 3, 2019, to May 12, 2026.
+A collection containing the entire series is set to be released by Viz Media on October 27, 2026.